JohnReedLOL/scala-trace-debug/README.md

 1. Do I use an IDE or a text editor with stack trace parsing?

-2. Do I look around for where I put my print or log statements?
+2. Do I look for where I put my print or log statements?
 &nbsp;

 ![Append Position](http://i.imgur.com/4hvGQ0t.png)